Mental health encompasses far more than the mere absence of disorders.

 Resilience Skills and How to Train Them

-Sydney Ey, Ph.D. an Associate Professor in the Department of Psychiatry at Oregon Health & Science University has developed a Resilience Building Plan worksheet.
-This worksheet may be very helpful for clients when it comes to recognizing the signs of stress and building resilience.
+Sydney Ey, Ph.D. an Associate Professor in the Department of Psychiatry at Oregon Health & Science University has developed a Resilience Building webinar.
+Viewers will come to recognize what builds and what depletes resilience.

-Going through this exercise can help you create a plan for managing resilience and help you learn more about yourself in terms of your strengths and weaknesses.
+Going through the below exercise can help you create a plan for managing resilience and help you learn more about yourself in terms of your strengths and weaknesses.

 Resilience Building Plan Worksheet